probabl-ai/skore/sphinx/user_guide/project.rst

 **live** between sessions: a named collection you can grow over time, compare, and load back into Python.

-You pick the storage back end with the ``mode`` argument when you construct the project (for example ``mode="local"``, ``mode="hub"``, or ``mode="mlflow"``).
+You pick the storage backend with the ``mode`` argument when you construct the project (for example ``mode="local"``, ``mode="hub"``, or ``mode="mlflow"``).
 The sections below first cover **storing** (where data goes and how :meth:`Project.put` behaves), then **retrieving** (overview with :meth:`Project.summarize` and single-report access with